 Reason: To ensure all parties are aware of the approved plans and supporting documentation that applies to the development

+Signage

+A separate application shall be submitted to Council prior to the erection of any signage unless the proposed signage is ‘exempt development’ under State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 or any other applicable environmental planning instrument.

+Reason: To ensure that any signage receives appropriate approvals.

 Part B – Before the issue of a Construction Certificate